 number of values the app tries for each numeric hyperparameter.

 The app ignores this value for categorical hyperparameters.
 The

 Minimum Classification Error Plot

 After specifying which model hyperparameters to optimize and setting any additional optimization options (optional), train your optimizable model.
-On the Classification Learner tab, in the Train section, click Train All and select Train Selected.
+On the Learn tab, in the Train section, click Train All and select Train Selected.
 The app creates a Minimum Classification Error Plot that it updates as the optimization runs.

 The minimum classification error plot displays the following information:

 Estimated minimum classification error – Each light blue point corresponds to an estimate of the minimum classification error computed by the optimization process when considering all the sets of hyperparameter values tried so far, including the current iteration.

 The estimate is based on an upper confidence interval of the current classification error objective model, as mentioned in the Bestpoint hyperparameters description.

 If you use grid search or random search to perform hyperparameter optimization, the app does not display these light blue points.